 with a shared interest in this new music and its defiantly angry peacock

 anti-fashion, and the London Palladium had a bill with Sam and Dave, the Undertones,

 and The Clash.

-A bloated middle class decade of arena rock bombast and coke-fueled disco hedonism had left Boomer white youth with rage with a rumbling sense of empty.
+A bloated middle-class decade of arena rock bombast and coke-fueled disco hedonism had left Boomer white youth with rage with a rumbling sense of emptiness.
 Rebellious Punk was a vehicle, ready to tear a self-satisfied commodified hippie system down, perhaps thinking someone else would build it for us later.
-The lore is that bassist Paul Simonon was frustrated and furious at th ushers telling people to sit in their seats, not stand.
-In a rageful heat he smashed his bass on the stage, the act was captured by Pennie Smith, and it became the iconic cover of their album “London Calling.”
+The lore is that bassist Paul Simonon was frustrated and furious at the ushers telling people to sit in their seats, not stand.
+In a rageful heat, he smashed his bass on the stage, the act was captured by Pennie Smith, and it became the iconic cover of their album “London Calling.”

 Here we find a Brooklyn “Do Not Enter” sign on the

 street with artist Clet’s inspired tribute to that now-famous pose – a symbol